cms-opendata-workshop/workshop-lesson-pileup-correction/_episodes/03_applying_corrections.md

 ```

-Now we create the boolean variable in the main function and choose the path to correct files.
-Add the following code to line 416.
+Next, we create the boolean variable in the main function and choose the path to correct files.
+Add the following code to line 416 and delete the old line for creating the path (ROOT::RDataFrame...).

 ```cpp
 bool dataRun = sample.find("Run") != std::string::npos;